JCOM Special Issue: Communicating Discovery Science

 New insights on how to communicate basic science

-The new special issue of the Journal of Science Communication (JCOM), titled ‘Communicating Discovery Science,’ is dedicated precisely to communicating basic science.
-The issue (online from 21 October is available in open access) explores the challenges and opportunities associated with communicating basic science, the reasons why it is important to communicate it, and how insights from this field can also be relevant when communicating other scientific topics closer to practical applications.
-For the very first time, this special issue of JCOM is also available in print to be distributed at an symposium on the same topic taking place at Stellenbosch University from 18 – 20 November 2024.
+The new special issue of the Journal of Science Communication (JCOM), titled ‘Communicating Discovery Science,’ was dedicated to communicating basic science.
+The issue (online and available in open access) explored the challenges and opportunities associated with communicating basic science, the reasons why it is important to communicate it, and how insights from this field can also be relevant when communicating other scientific topics closer to practical applications.
+For the very first time, this special issue of JCOM was also available in print, and was distributed at the symposium.

 In the special issue, you can find contributions from Borchelt himself, Brooke Smith, and Keegan Sawyer on the foundations of the project, helping the reader understand the purpose of this effort.
 “In our work, we decided not to try to define what basic science is.
 Instead, we chose to focus on the scientific process, identifying discovery science as those initial steps in the path—the discovery phase.”
 In this sense, basic science is present in every scientific field, even in those that will eventually lead to practical applications useful to everyone.
 “It’s important to communicate that when a major scientific announcement is made, it doesn’t come out of nowhere; there are decades of ‘silent’ work leading up to that result.
 This is a micro-narrative that we believe should also be included when communicating applied science and technology,” says Borchelt.